How to Transition From an Unregistered to a Registered NDIS Provider

 When to Engage an Auditor

-Once you have submitted your application for registration and have received your initial scope of audit document you can contact auditors to understand their availability and book your audit.
+Once you have submitted your application for registration and received your initial scope of audit document, you can contact auditors to understand their availability and book your audit.
 As the 1 July 2026 transition date approaches, auditor calendars will fill quickly.

 Allow time for: